 Topsfield Ski Club

 This could be the re-located Locust Lawn Ski Area which was originally located in Danvers, MA and relocated to Topsfield when the Interstate 95 was built.
-If anyone can confirm that this was the second location for Locust Lawn, please let us know.

 In any event, this rope tow area on an approximately 150 foot vertical slope operated from the 1950's in the 1970's on Witch Hill in Topsfield.
 It had one rope tow, one wide slope, and a narrow woods trail.
 Here's the topo map of the area.
 Notice how the slope cuts down the north side of Witch Hill.
 There were two entrances to the area, which I'll get to in a bit.